Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: The Model and Two-Step Estimation

 The high-dimensional parameter space further exacerbates the computational challenges.
 When dealing with non-convex optimization problems, it is common practice to start the optimization process with multiple initial values and select the solution that minimizes the objective function.
 This approach is generally considered effective for finding the global minimum with sufficient trials.
 However, for problems \eqref{eq:FE_estimator} and \eqref{eq:FE_rank} involving $d_X + R (N+T)$ parameters, this approach becomes intractable even for moderate values of $N$ and $T$.

-\begin{remark} \citet{chen2021nonlinear} propose solving optimization problem~\eqref{eq:FE_estimator} using the EM-algorithm of \citet{chen2016estimation} initialized at multiple initial values.
-Unfortunately, this method does not overcome the computational challenge discussed above because the EM-algorithm of \citet{chen2016estimation} as well as EM-algorithms in general do not have global convergence guarantees in non-convex problems. \end{remark}
+\begin{remark} \citet{chen2021nonlinear} proposed solving optimization problem~\eqref{eq:FE_estimator} using the EM-algorithm of \citet{chen2016estimation} initialized at multiple starting values.
+Unfortunately, this method does not overcome the computational challenge discussed above because the EM-algorithm of \citet{chen2016estimation} as well as EM-algorithms in general does not have global convergence guarantees in non-convex problems. \end{remark}

-\subsection{Two-Step Estimation}
+\subsection{Two-step estimation}

 To overcome the computational challenges faced by the FE estimator, we propose an alternative two-step estimation procedure.
 Our procedure does not involve solving a non-convex problem and can be efficiently computed even for large values of $N$ and $T$.
 Importantly, in Section~\ref{sec:theory}, we demonstrate that, under standard regularity conditions, our two-step estimator is asymptotically equivalent to the FE estimator, whose asymptotic properties have been established in \citet{chen2021nonlinear}.
-This means that, instead of trying to solve the non-convex and high-dimensional optimization problem~\eqref{eq:FE_estimator} directly, one could compute our two-step estimator and then combine it with the asymptotic theory developed by \citet{chen2021nonlinear} to construct confidence intervals for parameters of interest and for other counterfactuals such as average partial effects (APEs).
+This means that, instead of trying to solve the non-convex and high-dimensional optimization problem~\eqref{eq:FE_estimator} directly, one could compute our two-step estimator and then combine it with the asymptotic theory developed by \citet{chen2021nonlinear} to construct confidence intervals for various parameters of interest, including $\beta$ and policy relevant counterfactuals such as average partial effects~(APEs).